 We have supported the Uniting Church Appeals, Mission and Service plus supporting local community needs, through donations to various community groups. .

-I am pleased to report both envelope/direct debit and freewill offering were slightly up on last year, which is pleasing.
+I am pleased to report both envelope/direct debit and freewill offering were up approximately $3500 on last year, which is pleasing.

 Many thanks to Ruth Mitchell for banking our Offerings/Rents received and to Liz Smith for banking the Opportunity Shop money.

-During the year the Council set up Internet transfers for paying our accounts, for which I am grateful.
+During the year the Council set up internet transfers for paying our accounts, for which I am grateful.
 Many thanks to Don Barber and Ken Flavell who approve my payments,

 Look forward to another financially successful year.